 These words of Jesus are the driving force behind the Matthew 25 ministries.
 It is our parish’s main outreach program for people in need, in the parish and the Mid-Ohio Valley community.

 The whole parish is invited to be part of this ministry – you are encouraged to contribute non-perishable food items and paper products to this effort by bringing them when you come to Mass (leave them in the gathering space), or to the Cupboard during open hours.
 The Food Cupboard, located in the Parish Activity Center, distributes food every Tuesday and Friday from 10:30 am until 11:30 am.
 You are most welcome to contribute money that will help to buy food for needy people.
 If you’re available on Tuesday or Friday mornings, perhaps you’d consider helping the Cupboard.
 Volunteers work on a rotating schedule, so a big time commitment is not necessary.

 If the family wishes, this group prepares and serves meals after funerals at St. Margaret Mary.
 Usually these meals are served in the Parish Hall.
 Volunteers fix salads, vegetable dishes, or desserts in their homes, and bring them to the Parish Hall, and some work in the Hall – receiving food, setting up serving tables, and cleaning up.
 If you would like to help with the cooking, and/or with the serving, you are encouraged to get your name on the Funeral Hospitality list!

 The Social Concerns Committee provides financial assistance for utilities and emergency prescriptions to people needing assistance in the Wood County Area.
-This outreach is located at St. Francis Xavier Parish Center and offices.
-They are available Monday and Wednesday 1:15 until 3:15pm.
+This outreach is located at St. Francis Xavier Parish Center.
+They are available by appointment only by contacting St. Francis Xavier 304-422-6786.
 Volunteers interview those who come for assistance, evaluate the need and coordinate assistance with other funding sources.
 Because of the highly confidential nature of this ministry, all volunteers must be approved by the pastor.
-St. Margaret Mary and St. Francis Xavier combined efforts in 2006 to help streamline outreach efforts.
-St. Michaels Catholic Church is affiliated with Good Samaritan Outreach operating out of Wayside Methodist Church.

 Stone Soup Kitchen